Documentation index for AI agents: see /llms.txt. Markdown versions of every page are available at <path>.md or via Accept: text/markdown.

 ErrorFix

-No approval-required event appearsCheck the resolved runtime, agent, and tool policy. "never" at a narrower scope can override a broader floor.
+No approval-required event appearsCheck the resolved runtime, agent, and tool policy.
+A narrower "never" can override a broader gate.

-The stream appears pausedRespond with runtime.respond_to_approval(...); gated work does not continue until the host sends a decision.
+The stream appears pausedRespond with runtime.respond_to_approval(...); gated work intentionally waits.

-The wrong tool is gatedTool overrides are scoped by agent, so check the agent that owns the current tool call.
+The wrong tool is gatedTool overrides are scoped by agent, so check which agent owns the current tool call.

 See also